Privacy Virtual Cards

 A virtual card is a unique, randomly generated set of card details—a 16-digit card number, expiration date, and security code—that’s linked to a funding source, such as a debit card, bank account, or credit line.
 You can use it for online transactions without exposing your real card and bank data.
 While their main function is to protect your real debit and credit card information, virtual cards have features that give you greater control of your finances.

-Some virtual card providers let you pause or close the cards and set spending limits, which helps prevent unauthorized charges and additional fees.
+Some virtual card providers let you pause or close the cards and set spending limits, which helps protect against unauthorized charges and additional fees.

 Many banks offer virtual cards, but often with limited features and under the condition that you open an account with them.
 If you opt for an independent virtual card provider like Privacy, you can enjoy the above-listed benefits, in addition to specific features tailored for subscription management.